Important information for 2024 Election - Massachusetts

 Eligibility

-• Residence: Must be a bona-fide resident of the Massachusetts town in which you are voting
+- Residence: Must be a bona-fide resident of the Massachusetts town in which they are voting.

 ID Requirements for Registration